Irish Mountain

 Vasiliy Neumerzhitskiy

-Their achievement reflects not only exceptional fitness and determination but also the spirit of commitment that characterised Ireland’s presence at the Championships.
-Competing day after day, in shifting conditions and against the world’s best, this group embodied the grit and camaraderie of the Irish team.
+Three races in three days left my body wrecked but my spirit full.
+Competing day after day, in shifting conditions and against the world’s best, embodied the grit and camaraderie of the Irish team.

 Overall Summary